ZanePeck01/DJL-Learning/README.md

 # DJL-Learning
-My introduction to learning and working with machine learning and deep learning in Java.
-, specifically using the Deep Java Learning (DJL) framework.
+My introduction to learning and working with machine learning and deep learning in Java, specifically using the Deep Java Learning (DJL) framework.